Balm Bench

 For the Science Hippies

-lavender essential oil is a volatile mix of small aromatic compounds, with linalool and linalyl acetate doing much of the heavy lifting in the overall profile.
-Bulgarian material is often valued for a balanced ester-to-alcohol character, which is part of why it reads smooth, soft, and less aggressively camphoraceous than rougher lavender types.
+Lavender essential oil is a volatile mix of small aromatic compounds, with linalool and linalyl acetate carrying much of the soft, sweet-herbal character in the overall scent.
+Bulgarian oil is often valued for a balanced ester-to-alcohol character, which is part of why it smells smooth, soft, and less aggressively camphoraceous than rougher lavender types.

 Because this is an essential oil, not a triglyceride fat, you are not getting fatty acids, crystallization behavior, or meaningful occlusive structure from it.
 What matters instead is volatility and oxidation.
 Extended heat, repeated reheating, air exposure, and light can flatten the brighter notes and push the aroma duller over time, so add it late and package with basic oxygen control in mind.